airbytehq/quickstarts/airbyte_dbt_airflow_bigquery/README.md

     - `main.tf`: Contains the main configuration for creating Airbyte resources.
     - `variables.tf`: Holds various variables, including credentials.

-   We've also provided a `terraform.tfvars` file with the necessary variables, so you can provide your own values there.

-   Adjust the configurations in these files to suit your project's needs.
-Specifically, provide credentials for your BigQuery connection.
+   Adjust the configurations in these files to suit your project's needs:

-   For our example, you'll need to setup the following:
-   - `workspace_id`: The ID of the workspace you want to use.
-You can find it in the URL of the workspace page in the Airbyte UI.
-   - `project_id`: The Google Cloud Project ID where we'll use BigQuery.
+   - Provide credentials for your BigQuery connection in the `main.tf` file.
-   - `dataset_id`: The ID of the dataset in BigQuery where data will be stored.
-You can create it yourself or let Airbyte create it for you.
+      - `dataset_id`: The name of the BigQuery dataset where Airbyte will load data.
+In this case, enter “raw_data”.
+      - `project_id`: Your BigQuery project ID.
-   - `credentials_json_path`: The path to the service account key file.
-This file will be used to authenticate with BigQuery.
-We're using terraform's file function to read this file, so you don't need to store it within your code.
+      - `credentials_json`: The contents of the service account JSON file.
+You should input a string, so you need to convert the JSON content to string beforehand.
+      - `workspace_id`: Your Airbyte workspace ID, which can be found in the webapp url.
+For example, in this url: http://localhost:8000/workspaces/910ab70f-0a67-4d25-a983-999e99e1e395/ the workspace id would be `910ab70f-0a67-4d25-a983-999e99e1e395`.

+   - Alternatively, you can utilize the `variables.tf` file to manage these credentials:
+      - You’ll be prompted to enter the credentials when you execute `terraform plan` and `terraform apply`.
+If going for this option, just move to the next step.
+If you don’t want to use variables, remove them from the file.

 3. **Initialize Terraform**: